Where to park for March Madness

-COLUMBIA, S.C. — While we’re all looking forward to March Madness, we also all want to avoid the madness around downtown parking.
+COLUMBIA, S.C. — While we’re all looking forward to March Madness, we all want to avoid the madness around downtown parking, too.

-We’ve done some digging, and found out all the options to assist you with parking.
+We’ve done some digging to find out all the options for you.

 Some of you may want to park right by Colonial Life Arena, and the best way to do that may be with parking garages.